cdbeard/talks/README.md

 ### ADAM-20170321 'USB-C and Thunderbolt 3: What fresh hell is this?'

 Attempting to demystify what these strange ports are on recent MacBooks.
+(Lost the Keynote for this one.)

 ### ADAM-20170629 'Hi, High Sierra!
 What we know so far (and isn't restricted by the NDA)'